 Slides that self-close and soft-close share a number of properties.
 Meanwhile, there is one major distinction between all soft-close and self-close slides.

-A self-close drawer slide pulls a drawer rapidly closed after the spring is activated by using a spring system to close the drawer.
+A self-close wardrobe slide pulls a caddy rapidly closed after the spring is activated by using a spring system to close the drawer.

 Nevertheless, soft-close slides feature a dampening system in addition to a spring to silently and carefully close the drawer.

-Do you have any experience with these drawer products and accessories?
+Do you have any experience with these storage unit products and accessories?
 Share any information, tips or questions with us in the comments below.
 See more related content in our article about the types of drawers on this page.